 mentions is a foreign key in the

-Articles table that refers to the primary key of
+article table that refers to the primary key

-It should be straightforward for someone to write an SQL statement to flatten and map relationships into a single multi-valued field.
-We can see that, compared to a traditional database model where a junction table is necessary, the model is simplified by leveraging multi-valued fields.
+It is possible and uncomplicated to write an SQL statement to flatten and map relationships into a single multi-valued field.
+Compared to a traditional database model, where a junction table is necessary, the data model can be simplified by taking advantage of multi-valued fields.